 What is a Profit & Loss Report with Monthly Trend?

 Trend-based Profit & Loss reports are considered important for analysis and are often used by CFOs and financial managers to look for upward or downward swings in the business.
-Some of the key functionality in this type of report is that it dynamically displays historical data for each month of the fiscal year up to the current period the user is running the report for.
-You find an example of this type of report below.
+Key functionality in this type of report can dynamically display historical data for each month of the fiscal year up to the current period for which the user is running the report.
+You will find an example of this type of report below.

 Purpose of Trended Profit & Loss Reports

 Companies and organizations use Trended Profit & Loss Reports to get a side-by-side comparison of monthly results for the current year without having to run a single period report multiple times.
-When used as part of good business practices in a Financial Planning & Analysis (FP&A) Department, a company can improve its ability to quickly detect trends in revenues, expenses and profitability as well as reduce the chances that important exceptions or shifts in the business goes undetected.
+When used as part of good business practices in a Financial Planning & Analysis (FP&A) Department, a company can improve its ability to quickly detect trends in revenues, expenses and profitability, as well as, reduce the possibility that important exceptions or shifts in the business go undetected.

 Trended Profit & Loss Report Example